Wright's Coal Tar Soap: Public limited company

-By 1909, the company was one of the leading pharmaceutical houses in the country.
-That year, it became a public limited company with a capital of £135,000, and Charles Umney was chair of the board of directors.
+By 1909, the company became a public limited company with a capital of £135,000, and Charles Umney was chair of the board of directors.
 The other directors were Charles Noel Layman (who died in 1909), Ernest Blakesley Layman, Herbert Cassin Wright, John Charles Umney, Frederick Noel Layman, and Ernest Albert Umney.
 Percy Umney was the company solicitor, and Ernest Albert Umney later became chairman of the company.

 During the first year of trading as a public limited company, the product range was enlarged to include Wright's Coal Tar Shaving Soap in powder form.

 By 1932, when a share issue of £280,000 was offered, the directors were Herbert Cassin Wright (chairman), Ernest Albert Umney (vice-chairman), Ernest Blakesley Layman, James Knight, James Hamerton, and Reginald Edward Conder.

 Hampshire Museum

 Hampshire Museum has four "Coal Tar Vaporizers" made by Wright, Layman & Umney in the early 20th century, and some bill-heads (invoices) which were sent to one of their customers, Messrs.
 Charles Mumby & Co, lemonade manufacturers of Gosport.